Location: Cherokee County (Murphy)

 Go upstairs and notice the unique railing and balustrade.
 Again, wood stairs.
 At the top you’ll find a landing with a sink and mirror that serves as part of the second bathroom which has a walk in shower and propane fueled water heater.
 On either side of the bathroom is a bedroom.
 One of the bedrooms has a window that looks down into the Great Room and can be opened for additional circulation if desired.

 How is the house heated?
 There are wall mounted propane heaters up and down and of course the wood burning fireplace.
 If you wanted additional natural heat, simply add a wood stove to the fireplace.
 There is no air conditioning as that would certainly put a strain on the solar power system, and after all, you’re in the mountains of western North Carolina.
 The entire house has 110 volt AC outlets throughout and operates just like any conventional house, but there’s more!
 These forward thinking owners had the foresight to install at least one 12 volt DC outlet in each room, thus if the solar system should ever go down, you can plug in directly to the eight deep cell battery bank.
 This battery bank along with the inverter and controller are located in an attached utility room.
-The solar system is rated for 400 watts and if you swapped out the existing four solar panels with new ones, the energy capture would likely more than double.
+The solar system is rated for 400 watts which has proven more than ample for the full enjoyment and operation of the house.

 Down below the house is a large barn complete with three stables.
 This building has a small deck off the office overlooking a 110′ x 60′ paddock for the horses.
 Large sliding doors on both ends of the stables open up to a bright, naturally illuminated center corridor with three stalls.
 The stalls are 10′ x 12′ and feature rubber matting underneath.
 Each one has an ingenious watering and feeding system whereby the owner can swing open a panel, place the hay and bucket of water, then swing it back inside the stall.
 Each stall has an insulated window and bars over the windows keep the horses from damaging the windows.